rancher/convoy/README.md

 ```
 Once we have the data and metadata device setup, we can start the Convoy plugin daemon as follows:
 ```
-sudo convoy server --drivers devicemapper --driver-opts dm.datadev=/dev/loop5 --driver-opts dm.metadatadev=/dev/loop6
+sudo convoy daemon --drivers devicemapper --driver-opts dm.datadev=/dev/loop5 --driver-opts dm.metadatadev=/dev/loop6
 ```
 We can create a Docker container with a convoy volume.
 As a test, we create a file called `/vol1/foo` in the convoy volume:
 ```
 sudo docker run -v vol1:/vol1 --volume-driver=convoy ubuntu touch /vol1/foo
 ```